ASA 105, Coastal Navigation

 7. Explain the significance of shapes, colors, and lights used in the U.S. Aids to Navigation (ATON) system.

 8. Use the tide and current tables to find:

 - Times and heights of tides at reference and secondary ports.

 - Direction and rate of current at referenced and secondary stations.

-8. Check compass deviation by means such as a transit bearing.
+10. Check compass deviation by a transit bearing or other means.

 - Two or more bearings on different objects taken at one time.

 - Bearings at different times (i.e. a running fix).

 - One distance (i.e. a sounding or dipping a light) and one bearing.